IsratAfrin826/PANDAS-learning/README.md

 The Python Pandas library was initially developed by Wes McKinney in 2008.
 After 4 years in 2012 , Chang She joined

 Wes as another contributor to the library.

+### PANDAS - FEATURES

+The following are the features of the Pandas Library :

+      Analyze Data

+      Manipulate Data

+      Columns can be inserted and deleted from the DataFrame

+      Group the rows/columns of a DataFrame/Series

+      Plotting is possible

+      Read CSV/Excel/JSON

+      Fix the inaccurate data

+      Clean the Data completely

+      Handle Duplicates